Chocolate, cocoa powder, and pure cocoa butter: bad news for breakouts?Posted on July 7, 2021 Written by: 100% PURE®

 When our diet is not balanced, it isn’t long before we start to see the results with unsightly breakouts – and let’s be real, that makes us want to eat chocolate even more!

 Don’t get us wrong, chocolate isn’t all bad; you just need to know what kind of chocolate to choose!
 Pure dark chocolate and cacao are actually rich in antioxidants, which help support optimized functions in our skin.
+Check out the dark chocolate benefits for skin health that you need to know!

 #1: Offers essential vitamins